Re you wondering how to segment web traffic on your blog? Why does it matter anyway?

 - Free downloads

-Incorporating Personalized Content
+Incorporate Personalized Content

 Many websites that offer specialty products or services do so by greeting their visitors with visually-appealing surveys.
 So by having users to checkboxes or click on images about things they like or statements that apply to them, you can generate recommendations that fulfill, complement or supplement their needs.

 For example, video streaming services like Hulu use these surveys to offer suggestions for movies and TV shows.
-If you opt to go the survey route, you’re able to change the language you use when speaking to customers.
+If you opt to go the survey route, you can change the language you use when speaking to customers.

-If you’re offering a service that appeals to professionals as well as average consumers, you can use the survey establish up exactly who you’re speaking to.
+But when you’re offering a service that appeals to professionals and the average consumers, you can use the survey to establish who you’re speaking to.
 Average consumers need things explained to them in a more straightforward language without complicated jargon.

 Related Post: 6 Components of a Successful Content Marketing Strategy

 Behavior-based segmentation is slightly different, but the philosophy behind it is sound.
-You can segment traffic to re-target people who have abandoned carts or are contemplating a purchase without following through.
+You can segment traffic to retarget people who have abandoned carts or are contemplating a purchase without following through.

-Re-targeting visitors by segmenting your traffic is more effective than re-targeting via email.
-People don’t always read their emails – they sit in their promotions folder or are immediately deleted by people with crowded inboxes.You can segment traffic to re-target people who have abandoned carts or are contemplating a purchase without following through.
-Click To Tweet
+Re-targeting visitors by segmenting your web traffic is more effective than re-targeting users via email marketing strategy.
+People don’t always read their emails – they sit in their promotions folder or are immediately deleted by recipients with crowded inboxes.

-Hitting them with deals or conversion ploys the moment they land on your website means that they definitely saw it and couldn’t ignore it.
+Hitting them with deals or conversion ploys the moment they land on your website means that they saw it and couldn’t ignore it.

-Segmenting for Different Campaigns
+Segment Your Web Traffic for Different Marketing Campaigns

 Segmenting your web traffic isn’t very hard to do.
 But it takes a lot of work with observations and variables.
 By using the tools you already have access to, you can create a personalized experience for each of your visitors that will encourage them to buy more.